KittyMac/flynn/README.md

 ![](meta/flynnlint0.png)

 In this example, we have a public variable on our Counter Actor.
-Public variables are not allowed as they can be potentially accessed from other others, breaking the concurrency safety the Actor-Model paradigm provides us.
+Public variables are not allowed as they can be potentially accessed from other threads, breaking the concurrency safety the Actor-Model paradigm provides us.

 ## Docs